thosgood/this-weeks-finds/markdown/201-250/week204.md

 I learned a lot about GRB030329 from this page:

-7) European Southern Observatory (ESO), Cosmological γ-ray bursts and hypernovae conclusively linked, June 18, 2003, `http://www.eso.org/outreach/press-rel/pr-2003/pr-16-03.html`
+7) European Southern Observatory (ESO), Cosmological \gamma-ray bursts and hypernovae conclusively linked, June 18, 2003, `http://www.eso.org/outreach/press-rel/pr-2003/pr-16-03.html`

-For another key moment in the history of γ-ray bursters, try this:
+For another key moment in the history of \gamma-ray bursters, try this:

 8) Burst and Transient Source Experiment (BATSE), GOTCHA! - The big one that didn't get away, January 27, 1999, `http://www.batse.com/jan27.html`

-For more on γ-ray bursters, try these:
+For more on \gamma-ray bursters, try these:

-9) NASA, γ ray bursts, `http://imagine.gsfc.nasa.gov/docs/introduction/bursts.html`
+9) NASA, \gamma ray bursts, `http://imagine.gsfc.nasa.gov/docs/introduction/bursts.html`

 10) Edo Berger, Gamma-ray burst FAQ,